 Pneumonia is an infection that inflames the air sacs in one or both lungs.
-The air sacs may fill with fluid or pus, causing cough with phlegm or pus, fever, chills and difficulty breathing.
+The air sacs may fill with fluid or pus (purulent material), causing cough with phlegm or pus, fever, chills, and difficulty breathing.
 A variety of organisms, including bacteria, viruses and fungi, can cause pneumonia.

 - AskMayoExpert.
-What diagnostic evaluation should be done in an outpatient with suspected community acquired pneumonia?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.
+Community-acquired pneumonia.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.